About Stone Tools

 Who is Christopher Drum

-I started in journalism, transitioned into graphic arts, and finally turned software engineer.
-I've published a number of projects over the years that have delighted a handful of very specific nerds, with a focus on the deconstruction and resurrection of historically signifcant software.
-All published software is free, open-source, and available on GitHub.
+I've published a number of projects over the years that have delighted a small handful of very specific nerds, with a focus on the deconstruction and resurrection of historically signifcant software.
+Everything is free, open-source, and available on GitHub.

 Software of note